GLP 109 - Global History of Women's Movements (3)

 Global Politics Research Seminar.
 Focus of this upper division research methods course is on qualitative research skills (including interview techniques, field work, the comparative method).

 GLP - 199A Global Politics: Learning in Global Context (3)

 Students are required to complete study abroad/experiential learning trip/internship and complete a research paper analyzing their experience within the framework of the their academic coursework.

 Learning in a Global Context:

 Learning in a Global Context must be either a Study Abroad experience, a local or national internship, or an international experiential trip abroad.
 All internships must be for a group/organization/government office with some focus on a global issue or topic.
 All study abroad/internships/course trips or international experiential trips must be pre-approved by the director of the Global Studies major advisor.
-Approved course trips currently include: 1) US/Mexican Relations Border Trip; 2) Global Brigades/ Ghana, Honduras, Panama Study abroad/exchange programs though Mount St Mary's College are approved for the Learning in a Global Context course credit.
+Approved course trips currently include: 1) US/Mexican Relations Border Trip; 2) Global Brigades/ Ghana, Honduras, Panama Study abroad/exchange programs though Mount St Mary's University are approved for the Learning in a Global Context course credit.
 If students choose to transfer courses from host institution for the Global Politics major, pre-approval by Global Politics Advisor is required.

 GLP 199B - Senior Project: Independent Research Project (3)